dazoe/ed25519/README.md

 # ed25519
-A native implementation of Ed25519(http://ed25519.cr.yp.to/) for node.js
+A native implementation of Ed25519(http://ed25519.cr.yp.to/) for node.js With added function to create keypairs from 512-bit hashes.

 # Alpha notice.
 This implementation is not complete and will need to be changed in the future.
-And currently computes signatures incorrectly.
+And currently computes signatures incorrectly if using the MakeKeypairFrom512Hash.

 ## Installation
 TODO